Former Odeon cinemas in Leeds: The Headrow

 Located at the junction of Briggate with the Headrow, the Odeon first opened as the Paramount Theatre with a showing of The Smiling Lieutenant, starring Maurice Chevalier, in 1932.
 The Paramount had seating for 2,556 in stalls and circle levels, and featured the fourth largest Wurlitzer organ in Europe.
 The Wurlitzer was removed from the Odeon during the mid 1960s as is now happily playing at Thursford Collection in Thursford, Norfolk.
 The resident organist at Thursford is Robert Wolfe.
 The Cinema was very popular and had 1.2 million patrons during its first year.

 In 1940 the name was changed to the Odeon following the purchase of the Paramount cinemas in the United Kingdom by the owner of Odeon, the Rank Organisation and became a concert venue, while still being a cinema.
 In 1963 and 1964 it staged three concerts by The Beatles.

+The Rolling Stones performed at the Odeon Theatre with Ike & Tina Turner, The Yardbirds, and Peter Jay & the New Jaywalkers in 1966.

 In 1969 it was converted to a twin cinema, and in 1978 a third screen was built in the former Paramount Restaurant.

 In 1988 the Odeon was refurbished and made into a 5-screen cinema with a reduced seating capacity of 1,923.

 The Odeon, which was the last picture palace in the city centre, closed due to competition with local multiplexes and the impending opening of a thirteen screen multiplex at The Light retail and leisure complex originally operated by Ster Century and now Vue, it closed in 2001.
 The building which was originally to be converted to an apartment & leisure complex but was almost immediately bought by Primark who converted it into a large three storey clothes store that opened in August 2005.
 The building is now a Sports Direct store.

 The Paramount Cinema's architects were designed by Frank Verity and Samuel Beverley.